goneal26/whatdo/README.md

 hobbypicker path
 ```

-By default, the task list is named `todo.txt`.
+By default, the task list is named `todo.txt` and is stored in the same
+directory as the program's executable.

 The location of the config file used by the program can be changed: